 Papers describing concrete resources (datasets, ontologies, vocabularies, annotated corpora, workflows, knowledge graphs, evaluation benchmarks, etc.) should be submitted to the Resource Track.

-- Novelty and significance of the combination problem/technique addressed
+- Novelty and significance of the application presented

 - Relevance and impact of the contributions